mhariat/MicroNet/README.md

 - **Step 3: Sparsity**

 This part of the process is a simple element-wise pruning method based on the **magnitude** of the parameters.
-It aims at adding sparsity to gain a little more compression.
-We were able to add **45.31% of sparsity** in the already compressed network.
+We were able to add **45.31% of sparsity** to the already very compressed network.

 Please see folder *Micronet/Sparsity* and the corresponding README file for more details on this part of the process.